Figure 1: A screenshot of the EnergyPlus 3D Weather Data app running within a web browser.

 Seeing the 3D surface is one thing, but being able to cut a section through or progressively expose parts of it can sometimes really help.
 Thus, you can section the data in each axis by simply dragging any of the three section indicators in the graph, setting them explicitly in the

-V keys to step the date, time and value sections respectively.
+U keys to step the time, date and value sections respectively.

 In addition to standard cross sections as shown in Figure 5a, you can also choose to view the grid as a sectioned block, as shown on Figure 5b.
 In this view, the grid surface is only drawn on the other side of each section plane from the current view position.
 You can toggle this using the block toggle button just after the three section buttons on the bottom left corner of the app, or using the